logicalclocks/hopsworks-tutorials/fraud/README.md

 ### Notebooks

 - `2_training_dataset_creation.ipynb`
-    - Min-max scaling does not work when using a splitted dataset.
     - There is a prefix bug when making join queries (minor issue).
     - Chronological split is not implemented (needed for this tutorial).
     - Datasets can't be downloaded locally easily (`td.read()`).